llpeterson/foundation/software.md

 particularly interesting if the computers sending and receiving that data were too slow to do anything useful with the information.
-Virtually all of today's computers are capable of playing back digitized audio and video at a speed and resolution that are quite useable.
+Virtually all of today's computers are capable of playing back digitized audio and video at a speed and resolution that are quite usable.

 In the years since the first edition of this book appeared, the writing of networked applications has become a much more mainstream activity and